Healthy Homes Assessment Iona

 Insulation Iona

-A properly insulated home can help control condensation and lessen the likelihood of dampness and mould, and it will make more easy for the house to keep the heat.
+A well-insulated house can help control condensation and lower the chance of mould and dampness and it will make it easier for the house to hold warmth.

-The "R" signifies thermal resistance, and is a measure of how well the insulation resists heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 Check out the complete details of this Healthy Homes insulation standard.